unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/users/{user-id}/readtoken`

-Get a user access token then other users can get this user information without domain admin permission in 1 hours.
+Get a user access token then other users can get this user information without domain admin permission.

+* The token expires in 5 min once its generated.

 #### Request